TNSelahle/Mouthpiece/README.md

-# Mouthpiece
-Android Mouthpiece Application (Omega)
+# Android Mouthpiece Application (Omega)
+## Neural Network branch
+This branch houses the neural network part of the Mouthpiece App.
+All input is recieved from the Converter section and all output is sent back to the Converter section.

 ## Branch Layout
 This is how the neural network branch will be laid out